Code-Institute-Submissions/milestone-project-tea-toast/README.md

 4 - Menu.
 The download menu section allows users to view and download the cafes menu by simply clicking on the link and not losing their location on the site.

-5 - social media.
+5 - Social media.
 The social media links target a new tab to allow the user to visit the pages of the cafe without losing their place on the website.

 ## TECHNOLOGIES

-booststrap - I used bootstrap to assist me with creating the navbar, alert bar and columns.
+Booststrap - I used bootstrap to assist me with creating the navbar, alert bar and columns.
 As a user I found this tool very helpful as it assists with the responsibilty between device widths.

-google fonts - I spent some time scrolling through google fonts testing out some phrases to see which appealed the most.
+Google fonts - I spent some time scrolling through google fonts testing out some phrases to see which appealed the most.

-font awesome - Font awesome was a helpful tool for adding the social media icons and the speech marks above my quotation which help improve the user interface.
+Font awesome - Font awesome was a helpful tool for adding the social media icons and the speech marks above my quotation which help improve the user interface.

 ## TESTING